ataruno/PetitPomo/README_for_EXEZIP/README_EN.txt

 OS: Windows 10 / 11

 ## License
-This software is released under the MIT License.
+This software is released under the THE COFFEE-WARE LICENSE.
 See the included `LICENSE.txt` file for details.

 ## GitHub